A playgroup for dads, grandads and male carers has launched in Salford – and is already making a difference.

 Andrew said: “When I split up with my partner last February, I lost my identity and ended up in a really dark and lonely place.
 Coming to the church really helped me and showed me that a lot of the dads are in the same boat as me.”

-Over 8 million men in the UK say they feel lonely at least once a week, according to the Jo Cox Commission on Loneliness.
+More than 8 million men in the UK say they feel lonely at least once a week, according to the Jo Cox Commission on Loneliness.

 He added: “Men don’t usually get the same supportive environment as mums do, especially when going to other play places and groups.
 We love coming here now for both ‘playing church’ as Henry calls it and Sunday services.
 Some of us dads even went out for a curry together last night!”